cwise24/snopsy/docs/module1/5_Linux.rst

   touch          { creates a blank file; or updates the timestamp on the file } rm             { remove file }

 No in scope for this particular training, but build some aliases.
 These are located in different places depending on your OS and shell.
-For the BASH shell in Linux
+For BASH in Linux (for Mac this will be ``.bash_profile``)
 ::

     vim .bashrc